cdienem/StarTool/README.md

 <a name="split_by"><pre><b>--split_by _rlnLabel:noOfBatches</b></pre></a>

-This splits the dataset into a specific number of batches.
+Splits the dataset into a specific number of batches.
 If no number of bathches is given, the data will be split into subbatches for each unique value of the given label.

 Example 1: `--split_by _rlnDefocusU:2` will split the STAR file into two subfiles that contain one half of the defocus range each.

-Example 2: `--split_by _rlnMicrographName` will split the STAR file into separate files for each micrograph (e.g particles).
-Note that this can create a large number of files!2
+Example 2: `--split_by _rlnMicrographName` will split the STAR file into separate files for each micrograph.
+Note that this can create a large number of files if used with columns as defocus or coordinates!

 ### Output

 <a name="write_selection"><pre><b>--write_selection outputfilename.star</b></pre></a>

-Writes the current selection to a STAR-file.
+Writes the current selection to a STAR file.
 This is useful if one wants to extract a subset of data.

-If the a whole STAR-file shall be written with changes applied, see `--write`.
+In silent mode (<a href="#silent">´--silent´</a>), this will be forced into `--writef_selection`.

 <a name="writef_selection"><pre><b>--writef_selection outputstarfile.star</b></pre></a>